KennthShang/PhaTYP/train/README.md

       python preprocessing.py [--contigs INPUT_FA] [--len MINIMUM_LEN] [--midfolder DIR]

-Then, you can swith into the 'train/' folder and run the `script.py` to generate the inputs of `pretrain.py` and 'finetune.py':
+Then, you can switch into the 'train/' folder and run the `script.py` to generate the inputs of `pretrain.py` and 'finetune.py':

       python script.py [--midfolder DIR] [--out FILE_NAME] [--mode pretrain or finetine]